Canoeing

 c.

-Review the importance of safety and rescue equipment such as a sound
+Review the importance of safety and rescue equipment such as a

-ropes, throw bag.
+rescue sling, ropes, and throw bag.

 6.